-WAFB’s Elizabeth Vowell dancing in this year’s Dancing for a Cause
+WAFB’s Elizabeth Vowell dancing in this year’s Dancing for a Cause; event rescheduled due to Hurricane Barry

 WAFB’s Liz Koh and former WAFB anchor, Cheryl Mercedes, have also participated as Star Dancers in previous years.

-The event will be held July 13 in the 4-H building at the Lamar Dixon Expo Center in Gonzales.
+The event, originally scheduled for Saturday, July 13, has been rescheduled due to Hurricane Barry.
+The event will now be held Aug.
+10 in the 4-H building at the Lamar Dixon Expo Center in Gonzales, as originally planned.

 VIP sponsorships are available.
 For more information, contact The Arc of East Ascension at 225-621-2005 or email Sharonm@eatel.net.